Parallel-in-Time-Differential-Equations/RandNet-Parareal/readme.md

 ## Results

-Together with Viscous Burgers' equation, and the Diffusion-Reaction equation, we solve the Shallow Water equations.
+Together with Viscous Burgers' equation, the Diffusion-Reaction equation, and the 2D and 3D Brusselator, we solve the Shallow Water equations.
 Derived from the compressible Navier-Stokes equations, the SWEs are a system of hyperbolic PDEs exhibiting several behaviors of real-world significance that are known to challenge emulators, such as sharp shock formation dynamics, sensitive dependence on initial conditions, diverse boundary conditions, and spatial heterogeneity.
 Example applications include the simulation of tsunamis or general flooding events.
 <p align="center">
   <img  src="img/swe_system_evolution.png" title="Shallow Water Equations evolution.png">
   <div align="center">